austinauyeung/C9/README.md

 ### What does it mean for the cursor to intercept button presses?
 The cursors sit between your button presses and the underlying application.
 If a button is used by the cursor, the cursor will consume it and prevent the underlying application from receiving the button press.

+### What does C9 stand for?
+Officially, it stands for "Click on 9 keys" as homage to T9's "Text on 9 keys".

+Unofficially, I think it now encapsulates these 9 goals and themes:
+- Cursor 1 and Cursor 2
+- Cascading grid cursor
+- Continuity with modern application interfaces
+- Context awareness
+- Compatibility across Android versions
+- Customization options
+- Compact size
+- Convenience
+- Community

+The last one is especially important as this application has become a product of feedback from the dumbphone/flipphone community.
+Thank you to those who have used C9!

+Finally, there's the saying that cats have nine lives.
+As the [package name](#option-2) would suggest, this application is dedicated to my late cat, [Nyuma](./docs/imgs/IMG_3226.jpg).

 ## License
 [Apache License Version 2.0](./LICENSE)

 ## Acknowledgments
-- Allegra, [Arlie](./docs/imgs/IMG_5199.jpg), and [Nyuma](./docs/imgs/IMG_3226.jpg) for their support
+- Allegra and [Arlie](./docs/imgs/IMG_5199.jpg) for their support
-- Everyone on the [releases](https://github.com/austinauyeung/C9/releases) page for their feature suggestions
+- Everyone on the [releases](https://github.com/austinauyeung/C9/releases) page for their feature suggestions and bug reports
-- `sam-club` for extensive testing
+- `sam-club` for extensive initial testing
-- `Dev-in-the-BM` for testing and the Shizuku suggestion
+- `Dev-in-the-BM` for initial testing and the Shizuku suggestion
-- `anonymousfliphones` for testing
+- `anonymousfliphones` for initial testing